mountainMath/cancensus/cran-comments.md

 # Update - v.0.3.3

-- `get_intersecting_geometry` function for experimental access-restricted CensusMapper endpoint
+- `get_intersecting_geometry` function for new CensusMapper endpoint
 - Fixes various warnings due to recent changes in tibble and dplyr.

 ## Update - v.0.3.2